NSW DBP Applicability Checker

 - Results will appear after you run the checker.

-- Start with the checker, then move to Contact SCE if the project is unclear or compliance-sensitive.
+- Start with the checker, then contact SCE if the project is unclear or compliance-sensitive.

 Key Things This Checker Considers

-- Building elements and performance solutions are common triggers for declared designs and practitioner obligations.
+- Building elements and performance solutions are common triggers for regulated designs and practitioner obligations.

-- Exempt development and certain low-risk class 3 / 9 situations can change the answer materially.
+- Exempt development, waterproofing, emergency remedial work and certain low-risk Class 3 / 9 situations can change the answer materially.

 Frequently Asked Questions